This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 - Enjoy a Corroboree Billabong Wetland Cruise and see some of the Territory’s extraordinary bird-life, stunning waterlilies and monster crocodiles from the safety of a boat.
 The guides are extremely knowledgeable and share a wealth of information about the birds, crocodiles and their habitats.

 The Darwin Waterfront is the ideal place to relax, ride a few waves in the Wave Pool or swim in the safety of the crocodile free sandy lagoon.

 There is a great selection of pubs, cafes and quality restaurants at the Waterfront so take time out when you can.
 Darwin Waterfront’s cafes and restaurants offer plenty of opportunities to refresh after a morning swim or enjoy a delicious lunch.

-We know Touristing is hard work so be sure to take a break.
+We know Touristing is hard work so be sure to take a break and relax.

 Keep cool at the Waterfront

 Hang out at the Darwin Waterfront.